bsharplydian/startup/notes.md

 - up next: fix 'add game' button, add an 'add character' button to each game (and add a way to put in the information, it might be just a name and a pic)

 - [this guy](https://forum.bootstrapstudio.io/t/i-want-to-do-a-table-with-accordion-rows/10261) has a similar problem to me with the inventory stuff. maybe check out their solution
-- up next:
-    - add styles to be used when the user wants to remove an item
-    - touch up table style

 #### questions i need to answer
 - who can create games?